Judith Kay Weeks

-Twilla told KCRG that police notified the family of a break in case late last week.
+Twilla told KCRG that police notified the family the previous week about a break in the case.
 Twilla said the change was a DNA match between Phillips and some evidence found on her mother’s purse, which was found about a block from the crime scene.

 Franzman said authorities wouldn’t confirm DNA as the new information that resulted in a murder charge.

 Twilla said regardless of exact details, the news of an arrest was a very welcome surprise.

 “It was shock, and sad because we’ve waited so long, but it will never replace her even though the man is charged and everything,” Twilla told KCRG.
 “I’m relieved that he can no longer hurt another person or walk around scott free.”

 Twilla said the family did not know the suspect and doubts her mother knew him either, due to the age difference between the two at the time.